 What Are Beta Readers and Critique Partners?

-Typically, beta readers aren’t trained (or paid) and they aren’t necessarily writers or editors.
+Often, beta readers aren’t trained (or paid, though you should compensate people for their labour in some agreed upon way) and they aren’t necessarily writers or editors.
 They are just people who like to read.
 Most writers will (and should) have many beta readers.
-If multiple betas point out the same issue, it’s worth addressing, but if only one points out an issue it may just be a personal preference and not worth fussing over.
+If multiple betas point out the same issue, it’s worth addressing, but if only one beta points out an issue it may just be a personal preference and not worth fussing over.

 Critique partner is another term that comes up a lot.
 Critique partners are similar to beta readers except that they are writers as well.
 As the name implies, this is more of a tit for tat relationship, in which you swap manuscripts and provide a critique for each other.